 Abstract:

-To enhance the reliability of data transmission in seismic networks and mitigate service interruptions caused by single-point link failures, this study designed and deployed a high-availability dual-link transmission system at 14 reference stations of the Shanghai Earthquake Early Warning Network.
-The system adoidopts an "MSTP optical fiber primary link + 5G wireless backup link" architecture.
-The primary link relies on a 2 Mbps MSTP (Multi-Service Transport Platform) dedicated fiber line, offering inherent low latency and high stability for core data transmission.
-The wireless backup link utilizes China Broadcasting Network's 700 MHz 5G network, which provides extensive coverage and strong signal penetration.
-By incorporating a dedicated DNN (Data Network Name) and wireless network slicing technology, an end-to-end logical channel isolated from public networks is established, ensuring transmission security and quality for the backup path.
-To enable intelligent redundancy and seamless failover, the architecture integrates IPsec tunnel encryption with the OSPF (Open Shortest Path First) dynamic routing protocol.
-Through differentiated OSPF cost settings and persistent link-state monitoring, the system achieves automatic sub-second switching to the 5G backup link upon failure of the primary fiber link.
-Operational experience, including performance during extreme weather, confirms that the system significantly improves station availability and data transmission resilience.
-This solution offers a practical and replicable approach for enhancing communication assurance in earthquake early warning systems and other critical infrastructure applications.
+To enhance the reliability of data transmission in seismic networks and mitigate service interruptions caused by single-point link failures, a high-availability dual-link transmission system was designed and deployed at 14 reference stations in the Shanghai earthquake early warning network.
+The system adopts an “MSTP optical fiber primary link + 5G wireless backup link” architecture.
+The primary link relies on a 2 Mbps MSTP (Multi-Service Transport Platform) dedicated fiber line, offering inherently low latency and high stability for core data transmission.
+The wireless backup link utilizes China Broadcasting Network’s 700 MHz 5G network, which provides extensive coverage and strong signal penetration.
+By incorporating a dedicated DNN (Data Network Name) and wireless network slicing technology, an end-to-end logical channel isolated from public networks was established to ensure transmission security and quality for the backup path.
+To enable intelligent redundancy and seamless failover, the architecture integrates IPSec tunnel encryption with an OSPF (Open Shortest Path First) dynamic routing protocol.
+Through differentiated OSPF cost settings and persistent link-state monitoring, the system achieves automatic subsecond switching to the 5G backup link upon failure of the primary fiber link.
+Operational experience, including performance during extreme weather conditions, confirmed that the system significantly improved station availability and data transmission resilience.
+This solution offers a practical and replicable approach for enhancing communication assurance in earthquake warning systems and other critical infrastructure applications.